RicoJia/ricojia.github.io/_posts/2023/2023-05-24-cpp-profiling-speed-ups.markdown

 ---
 layout: post
 title: C++ Profiling and Speed Ups
-date: '2023-05-24 13:19'
+date: 2023-05-24 13:19
-subtitle: gprof, perf, CMake Release and Debug BoilerPlate, CMake Settings
+subtitle: gprof, CMake Release and Debug BoilerPlate, CMake Settings
 comments: true
-header-img: "img/post-bg-infinity.jpg"
+header-img: img/post-bg-infinity.jpg
 tags:
   - C++
   - CMake
 ---

 ## Gprof

 GNU gprof provides CPU execution times (not wall time, so sleep is not accounted for) of functions and their subfunctions in percentage.
 Gprof outputs data in a text-based format, which can be difficult to interpret.
 This is where gprof2dot comes in—it converts the profiling data into a visual call graph that makes it easier to understand function relationships and execution costs.

 Gprof limitations:
     - It measures [user time, but not kernel time](https://ricojia.github.io/2018/01/20/linux-operating-systems/)

 <div style="text-align: center;">